almazkun/the_hard_way/README.md

 # Learn Python the Hard Way.

-Sourse of the excersizes for all exersices from Zed.
-A. Shaw Learn Python the Hard Way.
+Sourse code for all exersices from [Zed.
+A. Shaw's](https://en.wikipedia.org/wiki/Zed_Shaw) [Learn Python the Hard Way](https://learnpythonthehardway.org/).

 ## Python 3.+ only.